Sexaholics Anonymous: History

-Sexaholics Anonymous was founded by Roy K (in twelve-step fellowships it is customary to refer to members by their first name and the first initial of their last name, in order to preserve their anonymity).
-SA received permission from AA to use its Twelve Steps and Twelve Traditions in 1979.
+Sexaholics Anonymous was founded by Roy K. (in twelve-step fellowships it is customary to refer to members by their first name and the first initial of their last name, in order to preserve their anonymity).
+SA received permission from Alcoholics Anonymous (AA) to use its Twelve Steps and Twelve Traditions in 1979.

-Roy K died from cancer on the afternoon of September 15, 2009.
-He had been sexually sober since January 31, 1976.
+Roy K. died from cancer on the afternoon of September 15, 2009.
+He claimed that he had been sexually sober since January 31, 1976.